mohannadrateb/TS_Few_Shot_Learning/Progress.md

 # Last meeting
 1. task specfic encoder and task specfic decoder and common model
 2. chek labelhullacination implmentation
+3. the 2 baselines are labelhullicanation and maml

 # Questions